 In 2016 Fortuna embarked on a mission to revolutionize an industry.
 In 2017, Fortuna introduced the world to a new category of luxury auctions with the announcement of the Galleria Auctions, and in early 2018 Fortuna hosted a monumental single-owner estate auction for the late Bo Legendre, which achieved an incredible 100% sell-through and made Fortuna the talk of the industry.
 In 2018, Fortuna also hosted its first ever watch auctions, breaking a world record and creating a new space for watch collectors and enthusiasts to congregate and share their passion with one another.
 With a packed sale schedule for 2019, Fortuna is actively seeking watch and jewelry consignments.
 For more information about consigning, please call +1 212-389-9040 to speak with a specialist or click here to request a valuation via our web form.

-As John Saxon, Fortuna’s Chairman and Chief Executive Officer confirms, Fortuna plans to continue building upon this strong momentum in 2019 with a continued pursuit of the core mission.
+As John Saxon, Fortuna’s President and Chief Executive Officer confirms, Fortuna plans to continue building upon this strong momentum in 2019 with a continued pursuit of the core mission.
 “At the core, our mission to make the world a better place and to achieve great success for everyone that join us on this journey—to bring truth and transparency to industries that lack it; to remove unnecessary roadblocks and speed bumps in flawed business models; to help small businesses grow and better serve their local communities; and to innovate and revolutionize the way that business is done worldwide by continuing to develop our global platform, connecting millions of people to one another.
 Each year we make great progress forward in the ongoing journey we have embarked on and each year more and more people join us on that journey.
 We are working on some very exciting innovations right now and have some big announcements coming early next year.
 We are grateful to those that have chosen to join the Fortuna Family and happy to see them succeed as a result,” said Mr. Saxon.

 Please note: All prices achieved include buyer’s premiums.